shivamshishodia/springboot-basic-microservice/README.md

-# Basic Spring Boot Microservice
+# Basic Spring Boot RESTful Web Service

-A basic Spring Boot microservice (This is for basic concepts.
+A basic Spring Boot RESTful web service (This is for basic concepts.
 Codebase is not production ready).
 Please read all the comments properly.
 May start building a boiler-plate on top of this.

 ## Project Details